marcoieni/trusted-publishing-action-draft/CONTRIBUTING.md

 ### Why not typescript?

-The code is simple enough that we can avoid the complexity of compiling TypeScript to JavaScript.
+The code is simple enough that we can avoid the complexity of TypeScript.